 Get involved with your local legal aid provider.
 Find out what is causing them problems and work together to find solutions and foster change.

 Your financial support keeps the doors of our justice system open to the most vulnerable in our communities.
 Make a donation or consider becoming a Champion of Justice.
-For other giving opportunities, contact Catherine Galloway at email@example.com.
+For other giving opportunities, contact Trish McAllister at firstname.lastname@example.org.